Alem/django-bootstrap-crud-templates/README.rst

     def get_delete_url( self ):
         return reverse( 'widget_delete', kwargs = {'pk' : self.pk } )

-You should define the model fields exposed to CRUD by defining get_allowed_fields. ::
+You can define the model fields exposed to CRUD by defining get_allowed_fields. ::

+    @classmethod
+    def get_allowed_fields( cls ):
+        """
+        """
+        return ['field1','field2']

-You can skip defining these methods by adding the ``BSCTModelMixin`` mixin class to your model and simply naming the corresponding URLs in the following
+You can skip defining these methods by adding the `BSCTModelMixin`` mixin class to your model and simply naming the corresponding URLs in the following
 way: